williamclot/go-libfido2/README.md

 Teleport.
 There is no concept of semantic versioning for the `teleport` branch, it rolls forward as Teleport needs it to.

+macOS/amd64 builds are statically linked using the binaries contained within the repo.
+Run `./make-dist.sh` to generate dist binaries.

-Builds are dynamic by default (Linux and macOS).
+Linux and arm64 builds are dynamic by default.
 You may use the `libfido2static` build tag to force static builds instead.
 Both rely on `pkg-config` (eg, `pkg-config --cflags --libs libfido2` must resolve correctly).
 Static builds refer to the `libfido2-static` library; users are expected to write their own definition for the libfido2-static.pc file in this case.

 You are looking at the `teleport` branch now.